jose-techcode/Spring-Product/README.md

 ![System Design native](assets/System-Design-native.png)

-# 1. Spring-Product
+# 1. Spring Product

-The Spring Product is a project that trains CRUD, REST and GraphQL operations with Spring Boot.
+The Spring Product is a project that trains CRUD, REST, and GraphQL operations with Spring Boot, as well as testing, caching, and messaging.

 # 2. Technologies